PaulienOut/rag-dataprep-agent/README.md

 Logfire support is built into the CLI and pipeline.
 Monitoring is disabled by default so local tests and demo runs stay quiet.

+For running the monitoring an account on Logfire is required.
+If none exists, one can be created on https://pydantic.dev/logfire.
+After that a write token should be created and added to the .env, see .env.example.

 1. Authenticate for local development:

        uv run logfire auth